entuelias/PRODIGY_WD_04/README.md

 # 🌐 Personal Portfolio Website

 ## 📌 Task Overview
-This project is a **personal portfolio website** designed to showcase my **skills, projects, and accomplishments** as a web developer.
+This project is a **personal portfolio website** designed to showcase my **skills, projects,interest,cv and education** as a web developer.
 The website is visually appealing, responsive, and structured to highlight my professional journey.

 ## 🛠️ Technologies Used